network-analytics/traffic-reproducer/README.md

 - Simulates multiple clients via multiple configurable IPs
 - Support for VRF in linux
 - Easy integration with new protocols
-- [In Development] Tools for generating and processing pcap files so that they're ready to be reproduces
+- [In Development] Tools for generating and processing pcap files so that they're ready to be reproduced

 ## Installation